Getting Started

 # <p>“Hello,” said the spider.</p>\n

-To have multiple options applied, |
+To have multiple options applied, | (or) the flags together:

 Markly.render_html("\"'Shelob' is my name.\"", flags: Markly::HARD_BREAKS|Markly::SOURCE_POSITION)